MCPRUNNER/mssqlMCP/README.md

 - `initialize`: Initializes the SQL Server connection
 - `executeQuery`: Executes a SQL query and returns results as JSON
 - `getTableMetadata`: Retrieves metadata about database tables, columns, keys, etc. You can filter by schema or get all schemas.
+- `getDatabaseObjectsMetadata`: Retrieves metadata about both tables and views, including schemas, columns, and relationships.

 ### Copilot Tool Usage